ThiruKimana/geeked-HTML-CSS/README.md

 # geeked-HTML-CSS
-This are just a mockup done in HTML/CSS/Bootstrap/Jquery
+This is just a mockup done in HTML/CSS/Bootstrap/Jquery